SAP-samples/cloud-extension-html5-sample/mission/create-application/buildDeploy/README.md

     ![Build App](./images/BuildApp.png)

-### Deploy the HTML5 Application to the SAP Cloud Platform
+### Deploy the HTML5 Application to your SAP BTP space

-1. If you want to deploy to the SAP Cloud Platform account, make sure you are logged in to your Cloud Platform Account like shown in step above.
+1. If you want to deploy to a SAP BTP space, make sure you are logged in to your SAP BTP subaccount like shown in step above.
 2. Now let us deploy the built archive.
-Expand the folder 'mta_archives' and right-click on the built file 'extend-ui-1.0.0.mtar' and select 'Deploy MTA Archive'.
+Expand the folder **mta_archives** and right-click on the built file **extend-ui-1.0.0.mtar** and select **Deploy MTA Archive**.

     ![Deploy App](./images/DeployApp.png)

-3. You can see the progress of the deployment in a progress task window 'Task: Deploy MTA Archive'.
+3. You can see the progress of the deployment in a progress task window **Task: Deploy MTA Archive**.

    ![deploy Mta Progress](./images/deployMtaProgress.png)